Mike Ahern (Australian politician): Premier

 As premier, Ahern faced a National Party that was increasingly riven between Bjelke-Petersen supporters and opponents, and a Fitzgerald Inquiry that was steadily provoking new revelations of official corruption at the very highest level during Bjelke-Petersen's tenure.
 Police commissioner Terry Lewis and several former cabinet Ministers were forced from their posts and convicted of criminal charges.
 Ahern, in a signature phrase, promised to implement the Inquiry's recommendations "lock, stock and barrel".
 Bjelke-Petersen worked actively to destabilise the government from outside of Parliament.

 Ahern tried to change the image of what had been one of the most unshakably conservative state governments in Australia.
 He announced plans to reform the public service and the parliament, and sought to take a more consultative approach to governing.
 However, he resisted calls to abolish the "Bjelkemander," the rural overweighting that favoured the National Party.
 Ahern also brought in legislation relating to domestic violence and established the Southbank Corporation to redevelop the site of Expo '88 (now South Bank Parklands).
 Ahern oversaw the parliamentary dismissal of a Supreme Court of Queensland judge, Angelo Vasta, who had been adversely implicated in some findings of the Fitzgerald Inquiry.

 The publication of the results of the Fitzgerald Inquiry in 1989 were seriously damaging to the Nationals, and all but negated Ahern's efforts to rehabilitate the government's image and distance the party from his now-detested predecessor.
 A Newspoll released after the inquiry came out showed that the Ahern government had only 22 percent support—the lowest ever recorded at the time for a state government in Australia.
 The damage was magnified by the fact that the Nationals faced a statutory general election that year, and polls showed Labor having its best chance in years of winning government.
 Indeed, if the result of the Newspoll had been repeated in an election, the Nationals would have been defeated in a landslide.
+In a harbinger of things to come, Liberal-turned-National Don Lane was forced to resign after admitting to rorting funds as a minister, and his Brisbane-area seat of Merthyr was resoundingly lost to the Liberals.

 Although Ahern was not implicated in any form of corruption, hardline Bjelke-Petersen supporters blamed him for his alleged weakness and vacillation in allowing the crisis to engulf the National Party.
 On 25 September 1989, Police Minister Russell Cooper, a National Party traditionalist, successfully challenged Ahern for the leadership.
 The Nationals lost the election just two months later, ending 32 years of continuous National Party government.
 Ahern resigned from Parliament six months after the election and proceeded to a successful business career.